ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Discussion

 \subsection{Structural Dependence of $R_{21}$}

 We discuss the overall trends in $R_{21}$ seen amongst the barred and unbarred galaxies, and then within each galactic structure (center, bar, bar ends, and spiral arms).
-Figure \ref{fig:radialdist_arrangedbygasmorph} shows the radial distributions (each pixel) of $R_{21}$, in the same arrangement as Figure \ref{fig:R21_arrangedbygasmorph}.
-The binned means are shown in red and the secondary x-axis (top) is in arcseconds.
+Figure \ref{fig:radialdist_arrangedbygasmorph} shows the radial distributions in two ways: as scatter plots to show the sampling (i.e., data density; top) and as density plots with the same data normalized by the peak number of points per radial bin to show the radial trend (bottom).
+They are arranged in the same order as Figure \ref{fig:R21_arrangedbygasmorph}.
+The binned means (area-weighted) are shown in blue and orange for the barred galaxies with short or long ridges respectively, and teal for unbarred galaxies.
+The secondary x-axis is in arcseconds, and the blue dotted line indicates the bar length.

-Overall, the barred galaxies (top and left middle rows) follow a general trend: $R_{21}$ is high in the center ($R_{21} \sim$ 1.0), low along the bar ($R_{21} \sim 0.6-0.7)$, increases at the bar ends ($R_{21} \gtrsim$ 0.7), and then gradually declines to lower $R_{21}$ towards the disk outskirts, with fluctuations in the spiral arms.
+Overall, the barred galaxies (top and left middle rows) follow a general trend: $R_{21}$ is high in the center ($R_{21} \sim$ 1.0), low along the bar ($R_{21} \sim 0.6-0.7)$, increases at the bar ends ($R_{21} \gtrsim$ 0.7), and then lowers beyond the bar ends or flattens, with fluctuations in the spiral arms.
+The higher ratios in the bar ends are remarkable, given that the bar end areas are only in a small azimuthal range but still appear as high $R_{21}$ in these azimuthally-averaged plots.
 The radial distributions of $R_{21}$ in the unbarred galaxies (right middle and bottom rows) look similar to the outer parts of the barred galaxies \citep{Komugi:2025}.

 There are also some variations in the azimuthal direction in the sample galaxies.
-However, due to the sensitivity limitations, the interarm regions of the galaxies are not readily detected (Figure \ref{fig:R21_arrangedbygasmorph}).
+However, due to the sensitivity limitations, most interarm regions of the galaxies are not readily detected (Figure \ref{fig:R21_arrangedbygasmorph}).
 Variations in the azimuthal direction can be seen as scatters at each radius in the radial distributions.
 With these trends in mind, we discuss $R_{21}$ as a function of structure in the following sections.